Effective February 1, 2016 (Last updated November 2020)

 Schedule for New Programs

-New programs under development now or in the future wishing to charge premium tuition should contact the Office of the Provost to discuss the coordination of the premium tuition proposal review process with the completion of a Request for Authorization to Plan or a Request for Authorization to Establish.
+New programs under development now or in the future wishing to charge premium tuition should contact the Office of the Provost to discuss the coordination of the premium tuition proposal review process with the completion prior to completion of the UNC-SO Request for Preliminary Authorization.

 A Guide to Writing a Proposal for Premium Tuition